insin/newforms/docs/index.rst

 newforms
 ========

-Newforms is a JavaScript form-handling library which started out as a drect port of the `Django`_ framework's ``django.forms`` library.
+Newforms is a JavaScript form-handling library which started out as a direct port of the `Django`_ framework's ``django.forms`` library.

 It's now usable in browsers and on `Node.js`_ and -- as of version 0.5 -- it